 - 1 teaspoon vanilla extract

-- 1 cup gluten-free flour, see note (5 1/4 ounces/ 150 grams)
+- 1 cup gluten-free flour, see note (5 ¼ ounces; 150 grams)

 - 1 teaspoon ground cinnamon

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1 cup chocolate chips OR 1 cup raisins (about 6 ounces/ 170 grams)
+- 1 cup chocolate chips, optional (about 6 ounces; 170 grams)

 To freeze cookies: place in a freezer container and separate layers with a piece of wax or parchment paper.
 Thaw overnight on the counter.

-Gluten-Free Flour: This recipe was developed with Bob’s Red Mill’s 1:1 Gluten-free Baking flour.
+Gluten-Free Flour.
+This recipe was developed with Bob’s Red Mill’s 1:1 Gluten-free Baking flour.
 Using a different gluten-free flour might affect the texture of the cookies.

-Brown Sugar: Use light or dark brown sugar.
+Sugar.
+Use light or dark brown sugar.
 Dark brown sugar gives the cookies a more pronounced molasses flavor.